The Zen Martial Artist

 First, because the samurai consistently practiced Zen, we must acknowledge that it was very important to them.
 It was probably a matter keeping their sanity while at the same time a matter of life and death.
 But we are now approaching 150 years after the last of the samurai.
 And we should now want to know "Is the Zen Martial Artist still relevant today?"
 And to answer that for yourself, check out this video ...

-So, relevant to the samurai and relevant to the GI -what about to the martial arts student?
+So, Zen training was relevant to the samurai and is relevant to the GI.
+But what about its relevance to a martial arts student?
 I've studied both Zen and the martial arts for over 25 years.
 Here's how Zen practice can help you.

 It's a timeless, universal dilemma for any martial artist: